umutcanaltin/fpgai_compiler/docs/REPO_CLEANUP_PLAN.md

 # FPGAI Repository Cleanup Plan

-This document defines the professional repository structure for FPGAI after the sprint-heavy development phase.
+This document defines the professional repository structure for FPGAI after the iteration-heavy development phase.

 ## Goal

 FPGAI should be usable by three groups:

 1. **Users** who want to compile an ONNX model using YAML.
-2. **Researchers** who want to reproduce paper evidence.
+2. **Researchers** who want to reproduce paper experiments.
-3. **Contributors** who want to extend the compiler without understanding old sprint history.
+3. **Contributors** who want to extend the compiler without understanding old development history.

 ## Rule: YAML first, scripts second

 Compilation and experiment configuration should be driven by YAML files.
-Python scripts should be thin entrypoints or paper/evidence utilities, not one-off sprint logic.
+Python scripts should be thin entrypoints or paper/experiment artifact utilities, not one-off development logic.

 Allowed public entrypoints: